 Shop our selection of high-quality plastic welt cord for upholstery projects.
 Our plastic welt cord provides durability and a clean finish.
 Browse now!

 Discover our premium plastic welt cord, specially designed for upholstery projects.
 Our plastic welt cord is made from high-quality materials to ensure durability and a clean, professional finish.
 This Hollow PE Welt Cord is great for marine use or any upholstery project.
 It comes in two sizes 3/32" and 5/32".
-The 3/32" comes in 750-yard spools and the 5/32" comes in 500-yard spools.
+The 3/32" comes in 750-foot spools and the 5/32" comes in 500-foot spools.

 - Durability: Our plastic welt cord is built to last, providing long-lasting performance.